britram/rains-prototype/draft-trammell-rains-protocol.md

 System.
 However, it does take several radical departures from DNS as presently defined and implemented:

-- Delegation from a superordinate zone to a subordinate zone is done solely with cryptography: a superordinate defines the key(s) that are valid for signing assertions in the subordinate during a particular time interval.
+- Delegation from a superordinate zone to a subordinate zone is done solely with
+  cryptography: a superordinate defines the key(s), created by the subordinate, that are valid for signing assertions in the subordinate during a particular time interval.
 Assertions about names can therefore safely be served from any infrastructure.
 - All time references in RAINS are absolute: instead of a time to live, each assertion's temporal validity is defined by the temporal validity of the signature(s) on it.
 - All assertions have validity within a specific context.
 A context determines the rules for chaining signatures to verify validity of an assertion.
-The global context is a special case of context, which uses chains from the global naming root key.
-The use of context explicitly separates global usage of the DNS from local usage thereof, and allows other application-specific naming constraints to be bound to names; see {{assertion-context}}.
+The global context is a special case of context, which uses chains from one or several global naming root key(s).
+The use of context explicitly separates global usage of the DNS from local usage thereof, and allows other application-specific naming constraints to be bound to names; see
+  {{assertion-context}}.
 Queries are valid in one or more contexts, with specific rules for determining which assertions answer which queries; see
   {{query-context}}.
-- There is an explicit separation between registrant-level names and sub-registrant-level names, and explicit information about registrars and registrants available in the naming system at runtime.
+- There is explicit information about registrars and registrants available in the naming system at runtime.
 - Sets of valid characters and rules for valid names are defined on a per-zone basis, and can be verified at runtime.
 - Reverse lookups are done using a completely separate tree, supporting